-Spectroscopy: An Introduction to "filtrates" in Chemistry
+Spectroscopy: An Introduction to Analytical Techniques in Chemistry

 Basic Concepts

 Spectroscopy is the study of the interaction between matter and electromagnetic radiation.
 When matter absorbs or emits electromagnetic radiation, it does so at specific frequencies or energies.
-These absorption or emission lines can provide information about the structure and composition of the matter.
+These absorption or emission lines provide information about the structure and composition of the matter.

 Equipment and Techniques